 Children & Youth

-Youth groups focus on faith, fellowship and service in order to form a faith community where they are accepted, known, and loved for who they are in Jesus Christ.
+Youth groups focus on faith, fellowship and service in order to form an inclusive and affirming faith community where they are accepted, known, and loved for who they are in Jesus Christ.

 Our goal is to equip, empower, and encourage our young people to be a part of God’s active transformation of the world in which we live.

-All 7th–12th graders are encouraged to attend Youth Group on Sunday evenings from 5:00–7:00 pm.
+All 7th–12th graders are encouraged to attend Youth Group on Sunday evenings from 4-5:30pm during the school year.

-Throughout the year there are also opportunities to participate in camps, conferences, retreats, and mission trip experiences.
+Throughout the year there are also opportunities to participate in camps, conferences, retreats, and mission trip experience.

 Camps & Conferences

-Throughout the year, there are opportunities for our youth to participate in camps, conferences, retreats, and mission trip experiences including:
+Throughout the year, there are opportunities for our youth to participate in trips and projects with other youth groups in our presbytery such as:

 Presbyterian Women offers women in the church meaningful ways to live out their faith in the midst of a caring community of women.
 For more than 200 years Presbyterian Women’s groups have strengthened the Presbyterian Church and played a major role in sharing the good news of Jesus Christ and witnessing to the promise of God’s kingdom.
 Our mission statement is: